This post contains affiliate links. Please see our disclosure policy.

 • Whisk together flour, baking powder and salt in a small bowl.

-• In bowl of stand mixer with paddle attachment blend together sugar, eggs, yogurt, oil, vanilla, and coffee.
+• In a large mixing bowl with whisk together the sugar, eggs, yogurt, oil, vanilla, and coffee.

-• Toss 1 1/2 cups blueberries in 1-2 Tbsp flour for a light dusting.
+• Toss juicy blueberries in 2 teaspoons of flour for a light dusting.

-• Top batter with a few extra fresh blueberries.
+• Top the batter with a few extra small fresh blueberries.

 Notes